 If no other symptoms are present to suggest which physiological system the pain is coming from, there may be associations to suggest its source.
 If the pain is related to food intake or stress, the likely culprit is the digestive system.
 The connection to food is logical but what about stress?

 So what about abdominal pain and stress as a link in understanding the pain?
 The body has two main ways of being – action and rest.
 They always exist together simultaneously but one predominates and the other one is quite recessed.
-In sleep our “action” state is in retreat.
-In an argument our “rest” state is all but evaporated.
-In the action state, our body is configured primarily for action: all resources go to heart, lungs, muscles, sensory apparatus and brain information processing and decision making.
+In sleep, our “action” state is in retreat.
+In an argument, our “rest” state is all but evaporated.
+In the active state, our body is configured primarily for action: all resources go to the heart, lungs, muscles, sensory apparatus and brain information processing and decision making.
 Little resources are given to digestion.
-In the rest state the heart, lungs, muscle, sensory gear and brain get a bit of a rest and resources go to digestion, immune function, tissue repair and detoxification.
+In the rest state the heart, lungs, muscle, sensory gear, and brain get a bit of a rest and resources go to digestion, immune function, tissue repair, and detoxification.